 We caution the reader that forward-looking statements involve risks and uncertainties that cannot be predicted or quantified, and, consequently, actual results may differ materially from those expressed or implied by such forward-looking statements.
 Although we believe that the plans, objectives, expectations and prospects reflected in or suggested by our forward-looking statements are reasonable, those statements involve uncertainties and risks, and we cannot assure you that our plans, objectives, expectations and prospects will be achieved.
-Important factors that could cause actual results to differ materially from those in the forward-looking statements include, but are not limited to, the risks and uncertainties associated with economic conditions affecting the hospitality business generally, the geographic concentration of our hotel properties, business levels at our hotels, the effect of our election to be taxed as a REIT for U.S. federal income tax purposes, commencing with the year ended December 31, 2013, our ability to remain qualified as a REIT, our ability to generate cash flows to support dividends, future board determinations regarding the timing and amount of dividends and changes to our dividend policy, our ability to borrow funds pursuant to our credit agreements and to refinance indebtedness, changes in interest rates, including future changes from LIBOR to a different base rate, and those factors listed under the caption "Risk Factors" in the documents incorporated by reference in this prospectus and any applicable prospectus supplement.
-All written or oral forwardlooking statements attributable to us are expressly qualified in their entirety by these cautionary statements.
+Important factors that could cause actual results to differ materially from those in the forward-looking statements include, but are not limited to, the risks and uncertainties associated with economic conditions affecting the hospitality business generally, the geographic concentration of our hotel properties, business levels at our hotels, the effect of our election to be taxed as a REIT for U.S. federal income tax purposes, commencing with the year ended December 31, 2013, our ability to remain qualified as a REIT, our ability to execute our strategic goals as a REIT, the success of new investments in our hotels for expansions, amenities and our investments in other projects, our ability to generate cash flows to support dividends, future board determinations regarding the timing and amount of dividends and changes to our dividend policy, our ability to borrow funds pursuant to our credit agreements and to refinance indebtedness, changes in interest rates, including future changes from LIBOR to a different base rate, and those factors listed under the caption "Risk Factors" in the documents incorporated by reference in this prospectus and any applicable prospectus supplement.
+All written or oral forward-looking statements attributable to us are expressly qualified in their entirety by these cautionary statements.